rulewis/journey-optimizer.en/help/using/personalization/functions/string.md

 ## Encode 64{#encode64}

-The `encode64` function is used to encode or decode a string.
+The `encode64` function is used to encode a string to preserve Personal Information (PI) if to be included for example in a URL.

 **Format**